Lok1Tou1l/php-lessons/README.md

    **How to run:**
    - Set up a local PHP server or use XAMPP/LAMP.
-   - Import the database schema from `auth_system.sql` into your MySQL database.
+   - Import the database schema from `users.sql` into your MySQL database.
    - Edit the configuration file for your database connection (`config.php`).
-   - Access the project through your browser at `localhost/auth_system/`.
+   - Access the project through your browser at `localhost/php-lessons/auth_system/`.

 ### 2. **Library Management System**
    A simple library management system where users can manage books, borrow and return them.
 This project covers basic CRUD operations (Create, Read, Update, Delete) with a focus on book and user management.